 If the string does not contain a ':' character, the string is understood to be a marker with no explicit server name.
 Since colon (':') is used as a separator, it is illegal for a marker or a server name to include a ':' character.

-The \bind() function first looks for the object in the caller's address space if:

-- No server name is explicitly given. - The server name and host name are that of the caller.
+The \bind() function first looks for the object in the caller's address space if the server name and host name are that of the caller.